-- (1) In this Item, "principal Act" means the Airports Company Act, 1993 (Act No. 44 of 1993). - (2) Section 1 of the principal Act is amended by the substitution, for the definition of "committee", of the following: - ""committee" means the [Regulating Committee established by section 11] Transport Economic Regulator established by section 28 of the Economic Regulation of Transport Act, 2018;".
+- (1) In this Item, "principal Act" means the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993). - (2) Section 1 of the principal Act is amended by the substitution, for the definition of "committee", of the following definition:

+""Committee" means the [Committee as defined in Section 1 of the Airports Company Act, 1993] Transport Economic Regulator established by Section 27 of the Economic Regulation of Transport Act, 2018;"

-- (3) Section 5 of the principal Act is amended by the deletion, from subsection (2), of paragraphs (e) and (f). - (4) Section 12 of the principal Act is amended by the substitution, for subsection (1), of the following: - "(1) The company shall not levy any airport charge at any company airport [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2018. - (5) Section 13 of the principal Act is amended by the substitution, for subsections (1) and (2), of the following: - "(1) If the company has indicated in a business plan contemplated in section (7) that it intends to close or sell any aerodrome mentioned in section 6 (1)(a) or to terminate or substantially curtail a relevant activity which was carried on by the Department or any person on behalf of the Department immediately prior to the transfer date at such aerodrome, the company shall at the same time as it submits such business plan to the Shareholding Minister in terms of sections 7, submit a copy thereof to the [Committee] Minister.
+- (3) Section 11 of the principal Act is amended by the substitution, for subsection (1), of the following subsection: - "(1) The company shall not levy an air traffic service charge [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2018." - (4) Section 12 of the principal Act is amended by the substitution, for subsections (1) and (2), of the following subsections: - "(1) If the company has indicated in a business plan contemplated in Section (7) that it intends to close or sell any air navigation infrastructure mentioned in Section 6(1)(a) or to terminate or substantially curtail an air traffic service or air navigation service which was rendered by the State or any person on behalf of the State immediately prior to the transfer date, the company shall at the same time as it submits such business plan to the

+Shareholding Minister in terms of Section 7, submit a copy thereof to the [Committee] Minister.